Abkhazia in Georgia: Like stepping into a history book is written by Lene Kohlhoff Rasmussen.

-I traveled from the Caucasus Mountains in Swanetia to the city of Zukdidi near Abkhazia, and from there I took a taxi to the so-called border.
-On the Georgian side, there was only one military post, as as such there is no official border crossing from Georgia.
+I traveled from the Caucasus Mountains in Svaneti to the town of Zukdidi near Abkhazia, and from there I took a taxi to the so-called border.
+On the Georgian side there was only one military post, as there is no official border crossing as such from Georgia.

 Some large truck tires blocked the road for car traffic.
 On the other hand, there were some horse-drawn carriages transporting passengers with their large quantity of luggage, carrier bags and large boxes of goods purchased in Georgia.

 The road went over a bridge by a river that marked the border itself.
 On the other side of the bridge, there was a passport controller who was looking at my passport and the entry permit that I had received by email from the Abkhazian Ministry of Foreign Affairs.